rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 Depending on what naming scheme is used (e.g., a very long hash), we could hit the Windows path length limits if not careful.

-A mitigation for this is recommending a short prefix (in `CARGO_TARGET_BASE_DIR`) and using a has that doesn't include that many characters but those are only mitigations and do not fully fix the underlying problem.
+A mitigation for this is recommending a short prefix (in `CARGO_TARGET_BASE_DIR`) and using a hash that doesn't include that many characters but those are only mitigations and do not fully fix the underlying problem.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives